zaiisao/Documentation/en/Agora Platform/aa_call_search.md

 The CPU usage of the system and the App, indicating how busy the system is.
 If the system is busy (the CPU usage is high), the audio/video may freeze.

-> Changes in Android 8.0 make it difficult to get accurate CPU usage statistics.
-Agora provides a **Task Scheduling Delay** indicator to represent how busy the system is.
+<div class="alert note">Changes in Android 8.0 make it difficult to get accurate CPU usage statistics.
+Agora provides a <b>Task Scheduling Delay</b> indicator to represent how busy the system is.</div>

 <a name="event"></a>
 ### User events